 The game also has a number of other features that enhance the experience such as 1 vs 1 mode where you get to go up against a variety of different Pokémon trainers and their Pokémon by using a limited selection of creatures and items as you go.
 There is also a Pokécenter where you can breed your Pokémon to produce offspring, and also a trading section where you can swap out your Pokémon for ones that you desire from other players.
 The weekly mystery gift giveaway also allows you to pick up a shiny Pokémon every week.
 The game truly has an online community that brings the whole experience together, and because the game is updated on a weekly basis, there is always something new to experience.

-Pokémon Tower Defense 2 is quite simply a master class in how originality can flourish in the tower defense genre.
+Pokemon Tower Defense 2 is quite simply a master class in how originality can flourish in the tower defense genre and from the original game www.pokemontowerdefense1.com.
 The huge range of Pokémon up for grabs as well as the frequent updates means that the gameplay is never in danger of stagnating, and the 8-bit graphics and chiptune music give the whole game a stylish dimension that very few titles have these days.